tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

      assignment).
 This is achieved using the dplyr library to 'group_by' and 'summarize_all' the dataset 'data'.
 The result is in 'data_avg'

+### Assumptions
+The script assumes that the zip file with the data files was unzipped in the working directory.
+This means that the working directory will contain a folder 'UCI HAR Dataset'.
+If this is not the case please uncomment the three lines in the script that download and unzip the data file into the working directory.